JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 **/vagrant** to **/data/xnat/home/plugins**.

 3. Copy dist/VIEWER.war to the webapps folder of your Tomcat server ( /var/lib/tomcat7/webapps/ by default if using xnat-vagrant).

     (VIEWER.war is the latest production build of https://github.com/JamesAPetts/OHIF-Viewer-XNAT/).

-4a.
 If you are serving your XNAT on your Tomcat's root, e.g. "www.domain.com/":

-	 `sudo service tomcat7 start`
+4. `sudo service tomcat7 start`

-5a.
+5. Enjoy!

 If you are serving your XNAT on a subdirectory, e.g. "www.domain.com/XNAT_SERVER/":

-	- rename "VIEWER.war" to "XNAT_SERVER#VIEWER.war", where "XNAT_SERVER" is the directory you are serving XNAT under.
+4. rename "VIEWER.war" to "XNAT_SERVER#VIEWER.war", where "XNAT_SERVER" is the directory you are serving XNAT under.

-	- `sudo service tomcat7 start`
+5. `sudo service tomcat7 start`

-	- in the newly created XNAT_SERVER#VIEWER/index.html: replace "ROOT_URL":"VIEWER" with "ROOT_URL":"XNAT_SERVER/VIEWER", where XNAT_SERVER is the directory you are serving XNAT under (Note this last step is a hotfix and does not require restarting Tomcat again).
+6. in the newly created XNAT_SERVER#VIEWER/index.html: replace "ROOT_URL":"VIEWER" with "ROOT_URL":"XNAT_SERVER/VIEWER", where XNAT_SERVER is the directory you are serving XNAT under (Note this last step is a hotfix and does not require restarting Tomcat again).

-5. Enjoy!
+7. Enjoy!